enzomanuelmangano/demos/README.md

 This project is a work in progress (almost by definition).
 Here are the current priorities:

 - [x] Remove deprecated APIs: runOnJS and runOnUI should now be imported from react-native-worklets
-- [ ] Fix navigation setup: the project started with React Navigation, but we’re migrating to Expo Router.
-The repo currently feels like a mix of both.
-- [ ] Drawer Navigation: currently the navigation is quite unintuitive and needs to be improved.
+- [x] Drawer Navigation: currently the navigation is quite unintuitive and needs to be improved.
 - [ ] Ensure consistent haptics support (use [pressto](https://github.com/enzomanuelmangano/pressto) whenever possible)
 - [ ] Optimize performance in Shaders demos
 - [ ] Feedback screen on Shake Detection